MarinaFawzy/Retail-Store-Data-Modeling-and-Analysis/README.md

 ## Project Files:
 Jobs: contains the dsx file for the DataStage jobs.

 Dataset: contains the data after it is modeled in a star schema data warehouse model.

+JobScreenshot: A visual representation of a DataStage jobs